NKI-AI/direct/paper.md

 ## Configuration File

-In a configuration file can be specified all the experiment parameters.
+All experiment parameters can be specified in a configuration file.
 These include model, dataset, sub-sampling scheme, physics, training, and validation.
 Each configuration file should be saved with the `.yaml` extension.
 The following is a template example of a configuration file:

 ```yaml
 model: